lowener/holidays/README.md

 ## Description

-This projet is a CSV parser I had to realise in Scala for my courses at @epita.
+This projet is a CSV parser realised in Scala.
 It will read the data, and register them in an ElasticSearch database.
 And you can do some query also! ;)